merely-useful/r-rse/appendices/assignments.md

 - CRAN Views FIXME: expand on this.

 ### Third assignment

+TODO: Expand on this that it is optional.

 The specific problem or package that groups will create depends heavily on their background knowledge and skills, as well as that of the instructor.
 To make the